microsoft/reactxp/docs/docs/styles.md

 + While it is possible to specify flexGrow, flexShrink and flexBasis values independently, it is more common to specify the flex parameters using a shortcut called "flex".
 It accepts an integer value and covers the following common cases.
     * "flex: 0" implies "flex: 0 0 auto"
     * "flex: n" (where n is negative) implies "flex: 0 n auto"
-    * "flex: p" (where p is positive) implies "flex: n 1 auto"
+    * "flex: p" (where p is positive) implies "flex: p 1 auto"

 + The default flexDirection is 'column' rather than 'row'.